Home

 Autograph manuscript signed of a one-act play, here entitled on the first leaf "The Crown Diamond: An Evening with Sherlock Holmes in one act."
 It is written in black ink in an "Eclipse" Exercise Book on 25 ruled leaves of 8 x 6 1/2 inches.
 The cover of the exercise book is signed "A Conan Doyle" and titled "The Crown Diamond: An Evening with Sherlock Holmes."
 No date or place of writing is given.

 The play, starring Dennis Neilson-Terry and Rex Vernon Taylour, first appeared at the Bristol Hippodrome on 2 May 1921.
-The Holmes story "The Adventure of the Mazarin Stone," which is nearly identical to the play, appeared a few months later in the October 1921 Strand Magazine.
-The play itself was first published as The Crown Diamond: An Evening with Sherlock Holmes: A Play in One Act by The Baskerrette Press in 1958.
+The Sherlock Holmes story "The Adventure of the Mazarin Stone," which is nearly identical to the play, appeared a few months later in the October 1921 Strand Magazine.
+The play itself was first published in 1958, by The Baskerrette Press, as The Crown Diamond: An Evening with Sherlock Holmes: A Play in One Act.

 Library Catalog Record: 822.912 D598.2 1921